Install RL on Windows

 The Robotics Library has large set of features covering mathematics, hardware interfaces, path planning algorithms, and visualization.
 It therefore makes use of several other open-source projects, most of which are included in the all-in-one installer for your convenience.

-We made the decision to build everything in 32-bit for Visual Studio 2010 and keep Qt seperate, as we think this is the configuration most useful to new users.
+We made the decision to build everything in 64-bit for Visual Studio 2017 and keep Qt separate, as we think this is the configuration most useful to new users.
 Also, the installer is compiled without several rarely used features such as camera drivers.
 This has been done to avoid complicated, but rarely used dependency libraries.

 Installation on Windows

-In order to compile your own programs, you also need to install the Visual Studio 2010 compiler (e.g., the free Express Edition) and the cross-platform build system CMake ≥ 2.8.11.
-With Visual Studio, ensure you have the latest updates installed, including at least SP1.
+In order to compile your own programs, you also need to install the Visual Studio 2017 compiler and the cross-platform build system CMake ≥ 2.8.11.
+With Visual Studio 2017, ensure you have the latest updates installed (at least version 15.5).